oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/merge_sort/README.md

 <img src="basic_runtime_graph.png" alt="basic_runtime_graph" width="800"/>

 To improve performance, the merge sort design accepts a template parameter `units` which allows one to instantiate multiple instances of the merge unit, as shown in the figure below.
 Choosing the number of units is an area-performance tradeoff (note: the number of instantiated merge units must be a power of 2).
 In this design, each merge unit sorts a partition of the input data of size `N/units`.
 However, since the data is coming in one element at a time from a SYCL pipe, the data must be partitioned in the first iteration of the sort.
-This is done using the `Partition` kernel, which feeds the data to producers of merge unit 0 (alternating between the) to perform the first iteration of the sort from the input pipe.
+This is done using the `Partition` kernel, which feeds the data to producers of merge unit 0 (alternating between input pipe A and B) to perform the first iteration of the sort from the input pipe.
 Notice that only `ProduceA` and `ProduceB` of merge unit 0 have input pipes to perform this initial partition, the other merge units do not.
 This is reflected in the two different versions of the `Produce` kernel in *Produce.hpp*.

 <img src="parallel_tree.png" alt="parallel_tree" width="900"/>